Villino Favaloro – Museum of Photography

 Overview

-The Villino Favaloro stands as one of Palermo’s most elegant Liberty villas, its ornate ceramic-tiled facade and wrought-iron balconies characteristic of the Belle Époque flourishing that transformed the city at the turn of the 20th century.
-The building draws visitors both for its architectural distinction and for its role as a dedicated museum of photography.
-The combination of fine historic architecture and a specialist collection makes it a singular cultural landmark within Palermo’s dense heritage landscape.
+The Villino Favaloro stands as one of Palermo’s most elegant Liberty villas and among the earliest examples of European modernism — Art Nouveau — in Sicily.
+Its ornate ceramic-tiled facade and wrought-iron balconies are characteristic of the Belle Époque flourishing that transformed the city at the turn of the 20th century.
+The building draws visitors both for its architectural distinction and for its role as the Regional Museum of Photography.
+Declared of national historic interest, it is a singular cultural landmark within Palermo’s dense heritage landscape.

 History